Alan Whitehead: House of Commons

 At the 1979 general election, Whitehead stood as the Labour candidate in New Forest, coming third with 19.7% of the vote behind the incumbent Conservative MP Patrick McNair-Wilson and the Liberal candidate.

 Whitehead stood in Southampton Test in three successive elections, 1983, 1987, and 1992.
 In 1983 with 28.1% of the vote behind the incumbent Conservative MP James Hill.
 He came second again in 1987 with 33.3% of the vote, again behind James Hill.
 In 1992 he again came second behind James Hill, with 42.4% of the vote.

 At the 1997 general election, Whitehead was elected to Parliament as MP for Southampton Test with 54.1% of the vote and a majority of 13,684.

 He was re-elected as MP for Southampton Test at the 2001 general election with a decreased vote share of 52.5% and a decreased majority of 11,207.

 From June 2001 to May 2002, Whitehead was Parliamentary Under Secretary of State in the Department for Transport, Local Government and the Regions.

 Whitehead was again re-elected at the 2005 general election with a decreased vote share of 42.7% and a decreased majority of 7,018.

 Whitehead's Private Members Bill was 'talked out' by Conservative backbenchers in 2005, but many of its most important aspects were incorporated into the Climate Change and Sustainable Energy Act 2006, sponsored by fellow Labour MP Mark Lazarowicz.

 In June 2006, the UK Parliamentary Football Team ran a charity match in Portugal against the Portuguese Parliament, which coincided with part of the 2006 FIFA World Cup.
 The match and the trip were sponsored by McDonald's as part of their Football in the Community Programme.
 The UKPFC was criticised by the British Medical Association for accepting McDonald's sponsorship.
 Whitehead, who was the goalkeeper for the UKPFC, fully declared the sponsorship in his register of members interests.
 He also pointed out the trip was part of a long-standing fundraising campaign between the UKPFC and McDonald's that raised over 20,000 euros for local charities.

-In September 2006, Whitehead voted against the Iraq War on the basis of the mission not receiving endorsement from the UN.
+On 18 March 2003, Whitehead voted against the Iraq War on the basis of the mission not receiving endorsement from the UN.

 Also in September 2006, Whitehead criticised the results of the Energy Review, and was the co-author of EDM 2204 which states 'the case for nuclear has not yet been made' and urges the government to 'recognise the enormous potential for reducing energy consumption and greenhouse gas emissions by energy efficiency and conservation, greater use of combined heat and power, and rapid investment in the full range of renewable technologies, including microgeneration'.